EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Method

 Inspired by the \emph{Point Net (PN)} approach for point cloud classification \citep{qi2017pointnet, zaheer2017deep}, we specify the approximate distribution $q(\mathbf{z}|\mathbf{x}_O)$ by a \emph{permutation invariant set function encoding}, given by:

-where $|O|$ is the number of the observed variables, $\mathbf{s}_d = [\mathbf{e}_d, x_d]$, $\mathbf{e}_d$ is the indicator vector of the $d^{th}$ feature.
-There are many ways to define $\mathbf{e}_d$.
-Naively, it could be the coordinates for points in the point cloud, and one-hot embedding of the number of questions in a questionnaire.
+where $\mathbf{s}_d$ carries the information of the input of the $d$-th observed variable, and $|O|$ is the number of observed variables.
+In particular, $\mathbf{s}_d$ contains the information about the identity of the input $\mathbf{e}_d$ and the corresponding input value $x_d$.
+There are many ways to define the identity variable, $\mathbf{e}_d$.
+Naively, it could be the coordinates of observed pixels for images, and one-hot embedding of the number of questions in a questionnaire.
 With different problem settings, it can be beneficial to learn $\mathbf{e}$ as an embedding of the identity of the variable, either with or without an naive encoding as input.
-In this work, we treat $\mathbf{e}$ as an unknown embedding, which is optimized during training process.
+In this work, we treat $\mathbf{e}$ as an unknown embedding, to be optimized during training.

+There are also different ways to construct $\mathbf{s}_d$.
+A common choice is concatenation, $\mathbf{s}_d = [\mathbf{e}_d, x_d]$, which is often used in computer vision applications \citep{qi2017pointnet}.
+Such architecture is illustrated in Figure \ref{fig:tikz_PN}.
+We refer to this setting as the \emph{Pointnet (PN)} specification of Partial VAE.
+However, the construction of $\mathbf{s}_d$ can be more flexible.
+We propose to construct $\mathbf{s}_d = \mathbf{e}_d*x_d$ using element-wise multiplication as an alternative, shown in Figure \ref{fig:tikz_PNP}.
+We show that this formulation generalizes naive Zero Imputation (ZI) VAE \citep{nazabal2018handling} (cf. Appendix \ref{sec:ZIasPN}).
+We refer to the multiplication setting as the \emph{Pointnet Plus (PNP)} specification of Partial VAE.